Lexa (The 100): Relationship with Clarke

 Lexa's relationship with Clarke is depicted as intense, complex, and the one thing that softens Lexa's outlook on life.
 Debnam-Carey said the characters' progression from being allies to becoming romantic "stems from a connection that they both share—which is similar experiences and similar positions"; they are "both very young leaders with great authority, a lot of responsibility.
 They have to lead a huge amount of people [and] have a lot of expectations riding on them".
 She said the sudden responsibilities they faced, the need to make the right decisions, and having grieved over past lovers helped connect them further, and it is a connection they did not have with others.
-Rothenberg initially stated that while he would not go as far to say that it was love at first sight for Lexa, "it definitely was a bit of a thunderbolt moment for her when she first saw Clarke".
+Rothenberg stated that, while he would not go as far to say that it was love at first sight for Lexa, "it definitely was a bit of a thunderbolt moment for her when she first saw Clarke".
 He said Clarke's attraction to Lexa "developed a little bit more slowly, but by the end [...] they were very much intrigued at the possibility of a romantic relationship".
 He later said "Lexa was definitely smitten—like love at first sight, probably", but maintained it took longer for Clarke to develop romantic feelings for Lexa.
 Writer Kira Snyder stated, "we're really happy to have that storyline and really gratified that it's sparked the fan response and press response that it has.
 It just goes down to the issues of representation [...] that's something I'm very pleased to be involved with."

 Debnam-Carey appreciated the fact the writers did not make a big deal of defining either characters' sexuality or their romantic relationship on the show.
 Rothenberg said labels and gender are not a factor in the series, which Debnam-Carey viewed as true to the story.
 "It's a world where people love people for who they are and not what they are and that creates such a broad variety of characters. [...] it also doesn't make it out to be this statement", she said.
 "In this world, some things are a little better after the apocalypse [...]
 It kind of represents, in a way, an ideal place where people love people and it doesn't have to be a thing, which I think is really great".